Fortaleza: Sports

+Fortaleza is home to the Centro de Formação Olímpica do Nordeste (CFO), which opened in 2014.
+CFO hosted UFC Fight Night 106 on 11 March 2017.

+Water sports such as sailing, windsurfing, kitesurfing, and wakeboarding are also popular in Fortaleza.

-Official Subdivision
+Official subdivision

 Fortaleza is subdivided in 121 neighborhoods, that are grouped in 39 administrative territories, managed by 12 subprefectures (Secreterias Executivas Regionais).
-Each subprefecture have a holder appointed by the municipal government.
+Each subprefecture has a holder appointed by the municipal government.